 The GNOSEF awards more than $60,000 in cash and prizes to middle school and high school students.
 Selected category winners at the GNOSEF are eligible to compete for state honors at the Louisiana Science and Engineering Fair held at Louisiana State University in Baton Rouge.

-The GNOSEF is one of 10 regional fairs in Louisiana that are affiliated with the Intel International Science and Engineering Fair (ISEF).
+The GNOSEF is one of 10 regional fairs in Louisiana that are affiliated with the Regeneron International Science and Engineering Fair (ISEF).
 Each year, four area high school students and two teachers are selected by the GNOSEF for an all-expense paid trip to compete for more than $5 million in cash and prizes at the Intel ISEF, which is held in a different location each year.
 Additionally, students that advance to the Louisiana Science and Engineering Fair are considered for advancement to ISEF.

 History of the GNOSEF*